gaza1994/IPS4-SHOUTcast-Plugin/README.md

   - Open an issue on GitHub, I will try my best to respond.

 - Does this support IPS 5
-  - With IPS5 plugins are depricated, so no, this will not work - if time allows, i might re-write this as an application.
+  - With IPS5 plugins are depricated, so no, this will not work - I am however currently working on a v5 application - its almost finished, so watch this space :)

 - Can I have this in my own langauge?
   - Maybe? if you know how to do it, I'll accept a PR.